 Sparkling wines are super versatile.
 More than any other style of wine.
 Not quite sure which wine to serve with the dish you're preparing?
 When in doubt: opt for a sparkling wine - it's hard to go wrong.

 It may not be 100% true of course, that may be down to taste (although some DO swear by Champagne and steak!) but when it comes to pairing food with wine, bubbly will often trump any other wine you could serve.
-Read on to discover why sparkling wine works wonders with a variety of dishes.
+Read on to discover 5 reasons why sparkling wines work wonders with a variety of dishes.

 1 - Sparkling wines have relatively high acidity